 roombook@sgul.ac.uk

-3.4 This policy applies to teaching and seminar space in Hunter, Grosvenor, Jenner and Atkinson
+2.4 This policy applies to all teaching space.

-Morley Wing (see Appendix I for full list of rooms).

-3.5 Core teaching hours are 8.00 to 18.00 Monday to Friday.

-3.6 Any new or amendments to booking requests or issues with specific rooms should be to
+2.5 Classes are normally scheduled Monday to Friday and between the hours of 0900 to 1700, with the exception of Wednesdays where teaching hours are 0900-1300 for undergraduate teaching.

+2.6 Lecture theatre teaching shall commence at five minutes past the hour and finish five minutes to the hour to allow time for changeover and travelling.

-4. Booking Priorities
+3. Booking Priorities

-4.1 Meeting rooms

-First priority is given to SGUL committees, Admission interviews and Examinations if booked by end April preceding the new academic year.
+First priority is given to SGUL committees, Admissions and Examinations if booked by end April preceding the new academic year.

 Priority is given to specific one off SGUL events such as Fresher’s Fair and SGUL Research Day.